 The car of the future is connected, autonomous, shared and electric (CASE).
-For automotive companies (OEMs), this means that interiors and horsepower are no longer enough: Autonomous driving and voice interfaces are just two use cases where OEMs and suppliers need to shift their focus to the complete user experience.
+For automotive companies (OEMs), this means that interiors and horsepower are no longer enough.
+Autonomous driving and voice interfaces are just two use cases where OEMs and suppliers need to shift their focus to the complete user experience (UX).
 But features that don’t exist yet are difficult to test with traditional prototyping techniques.
 For this reason, OEMs are taking the adoption of immersive technologies and modern design frameworks into their R&D processes very seriously.

 Recognizing this trend, Athena, a specialized engineering studio for augmented reality (AR), virtual reality (VR) and gamification, has pioneered not only a vision for the connected, autonomous car of the future but also the human-centered design process behind it.
 While designers at OEMs are often restricted by the legal and limited technical requirements of today, Athena has made it possible to design for a more desirable future of mobility.